LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-19-AZ - This script replaces charcters from input 20-hiago - This script removes specific letters from input 21-reverse - This script reverses the input
+19-AZ - This script replaces charcters from input 20-hiago - This script removes specific letters from input 21-reverse - This script reverses the input 22-users_and_homes - This script displays all users and their home directories, sorted by users